if25b190/password-utilities/CONTRIBUTING.md

 ## Committing Changes

 Please follow these guidelines for commit messages and pull requests:
-- **Commit Message Format**: Commit messages should be descriptive, e.g., `feat: add new shuffle algorithm` following the [Conventional Commits Specification](https://www.conventionalcommits.org/en).
+- **Commit Message Format**: Commit messages should be descriptive, e.g., `feat: add new password generator` following the [Conventional Commits Specification](https://www.conventionalcommits.org/en).
 It is easy to follow if you are using the [semantic-git-commit-cli](https://www.npmjs.com/package/semantic-git-commit-cli)
 - **Pull Request**: If you open a Pull Request please follow the [PULL_REQUEST_TEMPLATE.md](./.github/PULL_REQUEST_TEMPLATE.md).